uchicago-cs/chiwebsite/chirc/irc.rst

    want to give it a cursory read at first, and revisit it as you become more familiar with the finer points of the IRC protocol.

--  In Project 1b you will implement a subset of `[RFC2812] <http://tools.ietf.org/html/rfc2812>`__.
-We suggest you read `[RFC2812 §1] <http://tools.ietf.org/html/rfc2812#section-1>`__
-   and `[RFC2812 §2] <http://tools.ietf.org/html/rfc2812#section-2>`__.
+-  In the second assignment you will implement a subset of `[RFC2812] <http://tools.ietf.org/html/rfc2812>`__.
+We suggest you read `[RFC2812 §1] <http://tools.ietf.org/html/rfc2812#section-1>`__ and `[RFC2812 §2] <http://tools.ietf.org/html/rfc2812#section-2>`__.
    For the remainder of the RFC, you should only read the sections relevant to the parts of the IRC protocol you will be implementing.

--  In Project 1c you will implement a subset of the functionality described in `[RFC2811] <http://tools.ietf.org/html/rfc2811>`__, which will require implementing additional parts of `[RFC2812] <http://tools.ietf.org/html/rfc2812>`__.
+-  In the third assignment you will implement a subset of the functionality described in `[RFC2811] <http://tools.ietf.org/html/rfc2811>`__, which will require implementing additional parts of `[RFC2812] <http://tools.ietf.org/html/rfc2812>`__.
 We suggest you hold off on reading
    `[RFC2811] <http://tools.ietf.org/html/rfc2811>`__ until we reach
-   Project 1c; if you do want to read the introductory sections, take into account that we will only be supporting “standard channels” in the “#” namespace, and that we will not be supporting server networks.
+   the third assignment; if you do want to read the introductory sections, take into account that we will only be supporting “standard channels” in the “#” namespace, and that we will not be supporting server networks.